New Jersey

 STATE ENERGY POLICY:

-Considering a state’s broader energy policy landscape is helpful when developing policies to support industrial modernization.
-New Jersey established executive greenhouse gas emissions targets (with additional interim targets enacted in 2021) and a renewable portfolio standard.
-New Jersey does not have a clean heat standard, but the state committed in 2023 to exploring it.
+Examining a state’s broader energy policy landscape is helpful when considering policies to support industrial innovation.
+New Jersey established statutory and executive greenhouse gas emissions reduction targets in 2007 (with additional interim targets set in 2021).
+The state also established a renewable portfolio standard in 2018 and committed to exploring a clean heat standard in 2023.
 While these formal commitments are not prerequisites for innovative industrial policy, they can provide a supportive framework.
-In addition, streamlining permitting and establishing an efficient, transparent appeals process that engages local communities early while giving clarity and assurances to project developers are key components of effective state energy policy.
-Discussions around innovative industrial policy present an opportunity for broader conversations about state energy policy to ensure a mutually reinforcing strategy.

 LEGISLATIVE context & opportunity: